ONSAS/ONSAS.docs/docs/src/cantileverBeam.md

-# Uniform curvature cantilever beam
+# Uniform curvature cantilever beam example
 ---

 In this tutorial, the Uniform curvature cantilever example and its resolution using ONSAS are described.
 The aim of this example is to validate the static co-rotational 3D beam implementation by comparing the results provided by ONSAS with the analytical solution.
 The Octave script of this example is available at [this url](https://github.com/ONSAS/ONSAS.m/blob/master/examples/uniformCurvatureCantilever/onsasExample_uniformCurvatureCantilever.m).